 Seed pod of the poppy from which an opaque milky sap is extracted.
 From this sap is derived opium, morphine, and with further processing, heroin.

 Medicines have been used in the treatment of mental illnesses for thousands of years.
-In the past herbs along with forms of magic might have been used to try to alleviate mental health problems.
-Opium is a drug that has been used for centuries, since the days of Jesus by the Greeks, in the battle that many faced even then for mental balance.
+In the past, herbs along with forms of magic, might have been used to try to alleviate mental health problems.
+Opium is a drug that has been used by the Greeks for centuries (even since the days of Jesus) in the battle that many faced even then for mental balance.

 Opium was used for both pain relief, and relief from depression

-and other mental health disorders throughout history, from pre-Christian times, until recently.
-It's use continued throughout the centuries until the 1700s and 1800s when it had become a popular over-the-counter drug that was used not only to help calm a person's nerves, but also used in many children's elixir's as an aid with crying fits or tantrums.
+, and other mental health disorders throughout history, from pre-Christian times until recently.
+Its use continued throughout the 1700s and 1800s when it became a popular over-the-counter drug that was used not only to help calm a person's nerves, but in many children's elixirs as an aid with crying fits or tantrums.

-Opium fell out of mainstream use in the earlier part of the 20th century, and along with it, the over the counter use of cocaine with the passing of laws that limited their use.
-Some painkillers today and other psychiatric medications
+Opium fell out of mainstream use in the earlier part of the 20th century with the passing of laws that limited its use, and along with it, the over-the-counter access to cocaine.
+Some painkillers and other psychiatric medications

-are opiate based or have a similar chemical structure.
+today are opiate-based or have a similar chemical structure.
 Some psychiatric medications

-have a similar chemical structure to heroin, although its administration and use is different.
+have a similar chemical structure to heroin, although its administration and use are different.

-, a popular stimulant for children, not a true amphetamine, but similar in nature, came on the market in 1955 but the widespread use of amphetamines for children became more common only in the 1970s.
-This has led to the time today when Ritalin
+, a popular stimulant for children—not a true amphetamine but similar in nature—came on the market in 1955, though its widespread use for children became more common only in the 1970s.
+This has led to today wherein Ritalin

-, similar to an amphetamine, Adderall, a true amphetamine, and other stimulants are used routinely in treating ADHD
+, similar to the amphetamine Adderall (a true amphetamine), and other stimulants are used routinely in treating ADHD in children

-in adults and children, and have become almost household words.
+and adults, and have become almost household names.